nikoa-a/CodeProblems/problems/ValidPalindrome/README.md

 **Explanation:** "raceacar" is not a palindrome.

-Easiest solution to this problem that takes more memory:
+Easiest solution to this problem that creates new string:

 ```python
 def isPalindrome(self, s):